james-priest/reactnd-project-would-you-rather/docs/README.md

 ```

 #### 4.9.3 Users Action
-This file contains both out action creator and thunk middleware function.
+This file contains both our action creator and thunk middleware function.
 This is located at `/src/actions/users.js`.

 ```js
 // users.js